mgiulini/pymap/README.md

 # Usage

 The program must be provided with the name of a data set contained in the *data* folder.
 The second, optional parameter, *max_binom*, that can be given to pymap is the maximum number of mappings that must be generated for each degree of coarse-graining.
+The default choice is to generate all the coarse-grained mappings for each *N*, a task that becomes prohibitive when *n > 15*.

 ## non-interacting spin system